Regulatory & Compliance

 • Ensure that the requirements are set out clearly enough when concluding contracts with external service providers regarding cyber security

-• Regular review of cyber security requirements
+• Regular review of cyber security requirements and its presentation in the control reports

 • Clarification of how serious security gaps are recognised by the service providers and quickly closed before damage occurs